 A Plant-Based Diet Is Rich in Fiber

 A common health issue for children with special needs is constipation.
 This, in large part, is due to a fiber deficiency.
-Many children with special needs have cravings for fast food – who doesn’t, right? – and have a hard time hearing that they should eat it in moderation, so many parents, to keep the peace, let their child eat whatever they want.
+Many children with special needs have cravings for fast food – who doesn’t, right?
+To make matters worse, they have a hard time hearing that they should eat it in moderation, so many parents, to keep the peace, let their child eat whatever they want.
+But is a plant-based diet right for your special needs child?
 A plant-based diet will be a tough transition at first, but as your child gets used to the new flavors, they will find them more and more satisfying, making their fiber goals easier to achieve.

 GET RESOURCES FOR SPECIAL NEEDS